Step-by-step setup guide

 Send your inventory to the warehouse

-Sending inventory to a Shipwire warehouse is very simple once you have your products defined.
+Sending inventory to an Ingram Micro warehouse is very simple once you have your products defined.
 Just go to “Send To Shipwire” and walk through the wizard.
 This will bring up your products and allow you to tell us how many quantities of each SKU we should expect.
 Once you walk through this wizard you will get an ASN# (Advanced Shipping Notice Number) and be able to print a shipping label and packing slip.

-- See sending goods to Shipwire to review information about ASN’s, scheduling shipments and understanding how many ASN’s you need if multiple shipments are coming to Shipwire.
+- See sending goods to Ingram Micro to review information about ASN’s, scheduling shipments and understanding how many ASN’s you need if multiple shipments are coming to Ingram Micro.

 - Did you give us a realistic date for when your products should arrive?